CSanchezAustin/blog/_posts/2020-02-20-directory-services-etimes-analysis.md

 After a session with [StackOverflow]{:target="_blank"} the solution I came up with would use `jq` to extract all the data I cared about.
 Then I would pipe that into an `awk` program to process the data, collect statistics and, print a report.
 StackOverflow taught me a bit for calculating [standard deviation using awk]{:target="_blank"}.

-Here's the gist for the bash command I wrote that I'll walk you though in the comments.
+Here's the gist for the bash command I wrote that I'll walk you through in the comments.
 Also, I'd appreciate some feedback on ways to improve that `awk` command.

 {% gist 049670fde05c1b991c12e81821a76518 %}